Holic75/KingmakerRebalance/README.md

 - sets base skill points of every classes to 1/2 of pnp value (since most skills in the game correspond to 2 skills in pnp),
 - replaces favored enemy for Sacred huntsmater with animal focus as per pnp,
 - fixes Magic Vestment spell to work as per pnp rules,
-- Legendary proportions increases size by only one category
+- Legendary proportions increases size by only one category and changes Natural Armaor bonus to untyped (instead of enchancement).

-Mod also changes stats of some npcs (can be corrected with respec)
+Mod also changes stats of some npcs
 - Valerie to 16/15/14/13/8/15  and replaces bastard sword proficiency with shield focus at lvl 1
 - Amiri to 18/14/16/10/12/8
 - Ekun to 14/18/10/10/14/8